DJ618/lookingforgroup/README.md

 Will tell the user to contact the developer for more info.

 **{/api/getGroups}**<br/>
-will return an array of information for each active group.
+Will return an array of information for each active group.

 -------------------------------------------------------------------------------
 Database Commands: